joelpalmer/react-boilerplate/README.md

 # react-boilerplate
-React boilerplate including webpack config and npm's package.json.
+React boilerplate includes webpack config & npm package.json.
 All you need to get started with a React app.